-Presurgical psychological assessments are requested by surgeons in order to help prepare people to achieve maximum success with their medical treatment.
+Presurgical psychological assessments are requested by surgeons to help prepare people to achieve maximum success with their medical treatment.

 Weight loss surgery is a life-changing procedure that can help you achieve major improvements in health, energy, and lifestyle.
 The change can be so drastic that patients need to be well-prepared psychologically to achieve and sustain maximum success and health.
 A psychological assessment helps you and your doctor better understand your particular history and personality.
 Assessment helps you to create a plan for success.